codergod1337/Studienprojekt/README.md

 pip install pycocotools-windows
 ```

-### 4. Set Up CARLA Simulator
+### 4. Download and extract CARLA Simulator

 1. Download CARLA 0.9.14 to the `ROOT/CARLA` directory (in the project root, create if not there).
 https://carla.readthedocs.io/en/latest/download/
 https://github.com/carla-simulator/carla/releases/tag/0.9.14/
 2. extract the ZIP-file in this directory `ROOT/CARLA/CARLA_0.9.14/*`.

-### 5. installing
+### 5. 1st Steps after Launching App (init)

 1. connect Controller Device to your PC and install drivers correctly
 2. start App:
 ```bash
 python hse/examples/run.py
 ```
-3. make sure there is no carla_scene_graphs folder in your root directory. otherwise the necessary repo is not able to be cloned by the app.
+3. make sure there is no carla_scene_graphs folder in your root directory.
+Otherwise the necessary repo is not able to be cloned by the app.
 4. in the App: click file/pull SGG
 -> in the Gropbox Scene Graph Generator status is supposed to switch to SGG ready
 this is only nescessary ONCE! you can click it again to update (git pull) the SGG-Repo